 Finally, the present review will highlight recent empirical literature concerning the use of self-monitoring in formalized, technology-based (Internet- or smartphone-based) mental health interventions.
 Key features that affect the utility of self-monitoring will be highlighted, drawing on all areas of the broader health literature that are relevant to behavior change.
 The purpose of expanding the review to the broader health literature is to capture important information about moderators of treatment effect, as the mental health literature is nascent and therefore may benefit from principles derived from other areas of study.

 Before proceeding, it should be noted that there exists a vast literature on the self-regulation of physical health behaviors, particularly with the use of technology in managing diabetes,10,11 smoking cessation for individuals with chronic medical conditions12, and weight management13.
 Although physical and mental health are intertwined, the health behavior literature is largely outside the scope of this review and has been extensively reviewed elsewhere14–16.
 This review will discuss the self-regulation of physical health behaviors (e.g., smoking) only when it is directly applicable to understanding the modifiers of self-monitoring effectiveness.
 Similarly, for quite some time educational researchers have been investigating the importance of self-monitoring in managing disruptive classroom behaviors and increasing on-task learning.17–20 While educational performance is certainly relevant to mental health, the education literature is outside the scope of the present review.

 Self-regulation models21–23 posit that systematic observation and assessment of one’s current behavioral performance is a necessary, though not sufficient, first step in the process of self-regulation.
 Perceived discrepancies between one’s current state and a goal or ideal are thought to prompt behavior change.

 Theoretical models point to three chief mechanisms that may underlie the utility of self-monitoring in behavior change: a desire to change one’s behavior that prompts movement or action towards one’s goals (what could broadly be termed motivation); a behavioral goal, ideal or standard; and a means of measuring performance, often self-monitoring.
 In the following section, three theories will be discussed as prototypical examples of the behavioral, information-processing, and social-cognitive perspectives of self-regulation, with a focus on the indispensable role of self-monitoring within these models.

 A seminal early contribution is found in Kanfer and Karoly’s behavioral model of “self-control”23, defined as disengagement from habitual, automatic, or dominant action tendencies.
 Kanfer and Karoly highlight that self-regulatory processes are governed more strongly by psychological processes than by external stimuli or environmental contingencies.
 In the behavioral model, self-regulation is, at its core, acting "counter to the immediate contingencies,23 or, simply put, not being merely reactive to the situation at hand.

 The behavioral model posits that the primary mechanism of self-monitoring is to develop awareness of the controlling stimuli (environmental and psychological) and one’s own responses.
 This is a necessary first step before an individual can choose to initiate a different behavior.
-Per Kanfer, "self-monitoring…serves as a precondition for [the] execution of new adaptive behaviors" (p.
+Per Kanfer, "self-monitoring…serves as a precondition for the execution of new adaptive behaviors" (p.
 150)24.
 While the behavioral model was one of the first to propose that self-monitoring is necessary for self-regulation, the model does not provide clear explanations for why or under what conditions an individual would choose to enact a new behavior over an automatic or dominant reaction.
 An implicit assumption is that the dominant behavioral tendency is less adaptive than the alternative.

 In the information processing model, self-regulation functions as a hypothesized test-operate-test-exit (TOTE) unit.
 “Test” refers to the processes of self-monitoring, evaluation, and comparison to a goal.
 “Operate” corresponds to adjusting or changing one’s actions as indicated by the test results.
 After behavioral adjustments have been made, testing occurs again to determine the success of one’s efforts.
 If the new input matches the standard, the system is deactivated (“exit”) until another discrepancy between goal and input is discovered.